openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

 # EnOcean Binding

-The EnOcean binding connects OpenHab to the EnOcean ecosystem.
+The EnOcean binding connects openHAB to the EnOcean ecosystem.

 The binding uses an EnOcean gateway to retrieve sensor data and control actuators.
-For _bidirectional_ actuators it is even possible to update the OpenHab item state if the actuator gets modified outside of OpenHab.
+For _bidirectional_ actuators it is even possible to update the openHAB item state if the actuator gets modified outside of openHAB.
 This binding has been developed on an USB300 gateway and was also tested with an EnOceanPi.
 As this binding implements a full EnOcean stack, we have full control over these gateways.
 This binding can enable the repeater function (level 1 or 2) of these gateways and retrieve detailed information about them.

 ## Concepts/Configuration

-First of all you have to configure an EnOcean Transceiver (Gateway).
-This device has to be added manually to OpenHab and is represented by an _EnOcean bridge_.
-You just have to set the right serial port.
+First of all you have to configure an EnOcean transceiver (gateway).
+A directly connected USB300 can be auto discovered, an EnOceanPi has to be added manually to openHAB.
+Both gateways are represented by an _EnOcean gateway_ in openHAB.
+If you want to place the gateway for better reception apart from your openHAB server, you can forward its serial messages over TCP/IP (_ser2net_).
+In this case you have to define the path to the gateway like this rfc2217://x.x.x.x:3001.
 If everything is running fine you should see the _base id_ of your gateway in the properties of your bridge.

+The vast majority of EnOcean messages are sent as broadcast messages without an explicit receiver address.
+However each EnOcean device is identified by an unique id, called EnOceanId, which is used as the sender address in these messages.
-EnOcean messages are mainly send as broadcast messages without an explicit receiver address.
-However each message contains a unique sender address (EnOcean Id) to determine from which device this message was sent.
-To receive messages from an EnOcean device you have to determine its EnOcean Id and add an appropriate thing to OpenHab. **The thing Id has to be set to the EnOcean Id**.
-If the device is an actuator which you want to control, you have to generate an unique sender id and announce it to the actuator (_teach-in_).
-This sender id is made up of the base id of the EnOcean gateway and a number between 1 and 127.
-This number can be set manually or determined by the binding.
+To receive messages from an EnOcean device you have to determine its EnOceanId and add an appropriate thing to openHAB.

+If the device is an actuator which you want to control with your gateway from openHAB, you also have to use an unique sender id and announce it to the actuator (_teach-in_).
+For security reasons you cannot choose a random id, instead each gateway has 127 unique ids build in, from which you can choose.
+A SenderId of your gateway is made up its base id and a number between 1 and 127.
+This number can be chosen manually or the next free/unused number can be determined by the binding.

-## Supported Things
+## Supported things

-This binding is developed on and tested with the following things
+This binding is developed on and tested with the following devices

- * USB300 and EnOceanPi gateways as OpenHab bridges
+ * USB300 and EnOceanPi gateways
  * The following Eltako actuators:
     * FSR14 (light switch)
     * FSB14 (rollershutter)